PhD, Biomedical Informatics, Rutgers University

 BS, Diagnostic Imaging, Quinnipiac University

-Teaching Focus: Clinical Assistant Professor Kori Stewart is the Clinical Director of the CT, MRI, and SONO programs and teaches radiography courses that include Introduction to Radiologic Technology I/II, Patient Care I/II, RAD Pathology, and Diagnostic Imaging.
+Teaching Focus: Clinical Associate Professor Kori Stewart is the Clinical Director of the CT, MRI and SONO programs and teaches radiography courses that include Introduction to Radiologic Technology I/II, Patient Care I/II, RAD Pathology and Diagnostic Imaging.
 She provides an interactive classroom environment with hands-on activities and innovative instruction that includes emerging and relevant biomedical informatics applications.
-Her focus ensures that students provide superior patient-centered care, understand their role as a technologist, and take pride in serving as “the eyes of medicine.”
+Her focus ensures that students provide superior patient-centered care, understand their role as a technologist and take pride in serving as “the eyes of medicine.”

-Professional Interests: Stewart is currently pursuing a PhD in Biomedical Informatics at Rutgers University with a focus on Clinical Informatics, an area that applies information technology to deliver healthcare services.
-Her research focuses on clinical decision support, medical image processing and clinical problem solving and decision making with the use of support vector machines (SVM).
+Professional Interests: Stewart earned her PhD in Biomedical Informatics from Rutgers University with a focus on Clinical Informatics, an area that applies information technology to deliver healthcare services.
+Her research focuses on predictive modeling, clinical decision support, medical image processing and clinical problem solving and decision making.
 Stewart has lectured nationally on Informatics to a variety of professional audiences and is a leading resource for integrating informatics into the radiography classroom.